Updated May 19, 2023

 SELECT Ename, DBMS_OBFUSCATION_TOOLKIT.MD5 (INPUT =>

 UTL_RAW.CAST_TO_RAW (Ename)) HASH_VALUE FROM Emp;

 Below are the examples mentioned:

-In this section we’ll see the implementation of Oracle MD5Functionand its behavior.
-For that, we will use the below sample table (Employee) with 14 records to understand the Oracle MD5Function behavior.
+In this section, we’ll see the implementation of Oracle MD5Function and its behavior.
+We will use the sample table (Employee) below with 14 records to understand the Oracle MD5Function behavior.

 SELECT * Employee;

 Oracle MD5 function on NUMBER data type column

 Explanation: In the provided example, the MD5 function produced a cryptographic hash value for the data in the Salary column, which is a number data type.

 Oracle MD5 function on VARCHAR2 data type column

 UTL_RAW.CAST_TO_RAW (Name)) HASH_KEY FROM Employee;